spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

 Total found: 2
 ```

-export from mmx as pfx
+export from MMC as pfx.